mzikkhan/Zaeds_LearningLog/README.md

 # Zaeds_LearningLog

-Built a website using Django to keep track of all my learnings.
+A website where one can keep track of their progress in learning different topics.
+Built using Django and basic HTML,CSS,JavaScript.

 The website can be accessed here: https://zaeds-learning-log.herokuapp.com/